Kin of Japanese diplomat who helped Jews escape Nazi persecution work to keep his legacy alive | The Japan Times

 But the incident put him in a difficult position at the Foreign Ministry, and he was forced into retirement in 1947.
 The story from Lithuania was seen as taboo for the family, and Chiune Sugihara never talked about it with his granddaughter.

-It was only after he died in 1986 at age 86 that the ministry apologized to the family and Chinue Sugihara became officially recognized as a courageous diplomat who acted as a humanitarian.
+It was only after he died in 1986 at age 86 that the ministry apologized to the family and Chiune Sugihara became officially recognized as a courageous diplomat who acted as a humanitarian.